Monday, November 25, 2019

 it bent the nectar spring in maritime,

-it bent the gardens of Primrose-blue fleurs--
+it bent the gardens of primrose-blue fleurs--

 wind, the sea roared, the salt, the sanguine rang;